eclipse-vertx/vert.x/mods_manual.md

 This busmod queues messages (work) sent to it, and then forwards the work to one of many processors that may be attached to it, if available.

 Once a processor has processed the work, it replies to the message and when the work queue receives the reply it removes the work from the queue.
+The reply is then forwarded back to the original sender.
 The processor can time out in processing a message, in which case the message becomes available again for other processors to consume.

+The sender can also receive an optional reply when the work has been accepted by the work queue.

 Multiple processors can register for work with the work queue.